mrfdev/CMI/Resources/FAQ/cmi-specialized.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Comparison Operators Legend

 When a specialized command syntax requires a comparison you have to stick to a specific set, these all mean different things.
-Below is an example that uses the same check for balances, and they help you go check against exact matches, bigger or smaller matches,etc. WHich can be really helpful.
+Below is an example that uses the same check for balances, and they help you go check against exact matches, bigger or smaller matches, etc. Which can be really helpful.

 ```
 ==      (is equal to)